unstoppabledomains/dev-docs/getting-started/glossary.md

 **Gas**: A fee paid by a user to conduct a transaction or execute a smart contract on the Ethereum blockchain.
 This fee is dependent upon the transaction’s complexity as well as the current demand on the network.

-**GUI (Graphical User Interface)**:  A user interface that allows users to interact with electronic devices through graphical icons and audio indicators such as primary notation instead of text-based user interfaces, typed command labels, or text navigation.
+**Graphical User Interface (GUI)**:  A user interface that allows users to interact with electronic devices through graphical icons and audio indicators such as primary notation instead of text-based user interfaces, typed command labels, or text navigation.

 ### I

-**IPFS (InterPlanetary File System)**: A protocol and peer-to-peer network for storing and accessing files, websites, applications, and data in a distributed file system.
+**InterPlanetary File System (IPFS)**: A protocol and peer-to-peer network for storing and accessing files, websites, applications, and data in a distributed file system.

 ### L

-**L1 (Layer 1)**: The blockchain platform itself, also referred to as the base layer, mainchain, or mainnet, i.e., Bitcoin, Ethereum, Cardano, Litecoin, Solana, Polkadot.
+**Layer 1 (L1)**: The blockchain platform itself, also referred to as the base layer, mainchain, or mainnet, i.e., Bitcoin, Ethereum, Cardano, Litecoin, Solana, Polkadot.

-**L2 (Layer 2)**: Protocols, also called solutions, that are built on top of a layer 1 blockchain and are commonly used to improve scalability, privacy, and cross-chain communication.
+**Layer 2 (L2)**: Protocols, also called solutions, that are built on top of a layer 1 blockchain and are commonly used to improve scalability, privacy, and cross-chain communication.
 Unlike sidechains, which use their consensus mechanisms, layer 2 solutions are secured by their underlying mainchain, i.e., Lightning Network, Optimism, Arbitrum.

 ### M

-**Mainnet (Main Network)**: This is a main layer 1 blockchain instead of a testnet or layer 2 solutions.
+**Main Network (Mainnet)**: This is a main layer 1 blockchain instead of a testnet or layer 2 solutions.

 **Minting**: The process of validating information, such as domain ownership, and registering that onto the blockchain.